-Choose the Best School For Your Student
+Choosing the Best School for Your Student

 Many families don’t realize that the biggest source of academic aid is the colleges themselves.

-And being a National Merit semifinalist or finalist can make a big difference when it comes to institutional aid.
+And being a National Merit Semifinalist or Finalist can make a big difference when it comes to institutional aid.

 Even if your student doesn’t qualify, however, you can choose a generous school from a larger pool of very good schools.

 Find more schools that can offer your student money by grabbing our College Insights tool today

 It can provide you with a list of schools that will be more generous with their merit money based on your student’s stats and preferences.